Gastroesophageal Reflux Disease (GERD)

 vector icon for connective tissue

-Behaviours or habits which increase the risk of developing GERD are:
+Behaviours or habits which increase the risk of developing GERD include:

 vector icon for smoking